What Is Franchising?

 Work With An Accountant And Lawyer

-As you can see, the FDD contains a plethora of crucial legal and financial information.
+As you can see, the FDD contains many crucial legal and financial documents.
 Most of it may be difficult to understand, no matter how many times you read it over.
-This is why no aspiring franchisee should ever attempt to navigate an FDD without an accountant and lawyer’s help.
+No aspiring franchisee should attempt to navigate an FDD without an accountant and a lawyer’s help.

 Your accountant will calculate precisely how much money you’ll have to spend, both upfront and per month, to operate the franchise.
-After reviewing the franchise’s financial documents, your accountant will also reveal if this specific franchise is indeed a wise investment and whether or not you should seek franchise financing.
-For this reason, it is highly recommended to work with an accountant from the very beginning of your preliminary research.
-Your accountant will likely tell you to request FDD’s from several franchises.
+After reviewing the franchise’s financial documents, your accountant will also reveal whether this specific franchise is a wise investment and whether or not you should seek franchise financing.
+For this reason, working with an accountant from the beginning of your preliminary research is highly recommended.
+Your accountant will likely tell you to request FDDs from several franchises.
 This will allow you to choose the most sensible investment based on your own financial standing.

-Lawyers who specialize in franchise law are experts at breaking down FDD’s into layman’s terms, i.e., language that the average person can understand.
+Lawyers specializing in franchise law are experts at breaking down FDDs into layman’s terms, i.e., language the average person can understand.
 Before you sign a franchise contract, you must know precisely what you agree to (what you can and cannot do as the business owner).
-So, when meeting with your lawyer, be sure to explain your personal goals as an entrepreneur.
-This way, your lawyer can tell you if an FDD allows you to run and grow the business in the manner you desire.
+So, when meeting with your lawyer, explain your personal goals as an entrepreneur.
+This way, your lawyer can tell you if an FDD allows you to run and grow the business as you desire.

 Franchising: Is This The Right Path For You?

-It’s safe to say that an essential skill in a franchisee is adaptability.
+It’s safe to say that adaptability is an essential skill for a franchisee.
 Rather than creating their own products and business model, franchisees must adapt to the franchisor’s proven strategies.
-This means learning how to suit the preferences of the franchisor’s suppliers, learning how to enforce the franchisor’s company culture, and learning how to promote the franchisor’s brand identity.
+This means learning how to suit the preferences of the franchisor’s suppliers, enforce the franchisor’s company culture, and promote the franchisor’s brand identity.

 In this sense, a franchisee’s role is more comparable to that of a student than a teacher.
 There’s a good chance that the more experienced franchisees you speak to will say, “As long as you follow directions, you’ll be just fine”.
-To decide if franchising is genuinely right for you, you may have to ask yourself which is more important: stability/security or the freedom to run your own business however you see fit?
-Both can be very financially rewarding, and each requires a great deal of hard work and sacrifice.
+To decide if franchising is right for you, you may have to ask yourself which is more important: stability/security or the freedom to run your own business however you see fit?
+Both can be very financially rewarding, requiring much hard work and sacrifice.
 It’s the kind of hard work and sacrifice you’re most comfortable with that will lead you to your decision.

 Part 2: How To Franchise Your Business

-A myriad of tasks must be completed before you’re ready to open additional locations.
-That’s why aspiring franchisors are often recommended not to look too far ahead.
-It takes a very long time to franchise a business, so you might as well put all of your energy and focus into each step, rather than wondering why you haven’t started expanding yet.
+Many tasks must be completed before you’re ready to open additional locations.
+That’s why it is often recommended that aspiring franchisors do not look too far ahead.
+It takes a very long time to franchise a business, so you might as well put all your energy and focus into each step, rather than wondering why you haven’t started expanding yet.

-In part two of this guide, we’ll carefully go over every step involved in franchising your business and explain why each one is so important.
+In part two of this guide, we’ll review every step involved in franchising your business and explain why each is so important.

 What Does It Mean To Franchise Your Business?